 10. Advanced recording options

-You can adjust the following for the advanced recording options on Galaxy S22 camera settings page, as shown in the screenshot below:
+You can adjust the following for the advanced recording options on the Galaxy S22 camera settings page, as shown in the screenshot below:

 - Reduce file size.